pjpmarques/pjpmarques.ruhoh.com/pages/about.md

 Before founding FeedZai I was an Assistant Professor at the [University of Coimbra](http://www.uc.pt/en) and an Adjunct Associate Teaching Professor at [Carnegie Mellon University](http://www.cmu.edu).
 I was also the Director of the CMU|Portugal Professional  Program in Software Engineering.
 Over the years I have lead and worked in a large number of projects for institutions like the European Space Agency, Microsoft Research, Critical-Software, Siemens, SciSys, among others.

 I'm passioned not only by science and technology but also by learning and teaching.
-One of the greatest pleasures is live is learning something afresh, something new.
+One of the greatest pleasures in live is learning something afresh, something new.
 The other is sharing it with another person.

 <hr/>